ahmadawais/wp-mashsocial-wigdet/readme.txt

 * 1.Upload the  plugin to your blog and just activate it.
 * 2.Goto your Appearance>Widgets and then modify its data as required.

-That's all !!!
+That's all!
 I hope you enjoy the plugin.

 == Changelog ==